Canon M10 vs Fujifilm X-A3

 It is notable that the X-A3 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M10 does not feature such an accessory-socket.

-Both the M10 and the X-A3 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the X-A3 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M10 and X-A3 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Fujifilm X-A3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M10 and the Fujifilm X-A3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.